Timber & Forestry Logistics

 Moisture & Mold During 20–40 Day Transits

-Timber shipped at moisture content above 19% is highly susceptible to mold growth and blue stain fungus during ocean transit.
-Container rain (condensation) compounds the problem.
-We verify kiln-dry certificates, install desiccant strips, and specify ventilated containers when cargo specifications require it.
+Timber shipped at moisture above 19% is at high risk of mold and blue stain during ocean transit.
+Box rain (damp build-up) makes it worse.
+We check kiln-dry certs, add desiccant strips, and pick vented boxes when cargo specs call for it.

 Ocean Freight